Compilerbau/Lecture/CONTRIBUTING.md

 Please keep in mind that the GitHub page and thus the material for the students is also updated when the web pages are created.
 It would probably be a good idea to run tests in a fork or locally :-)

+### Prerequisites (for lokal builds)

+You have the choice between the easy route (Docker) or the scenic route (native installation of the tools).
+In both cases you will need [GNU Make](https://www.gnu.org/software/make/) and a terminal with a shell.

+You also need to clone the repository locally.
+Please be aware that this repository uses some Git submodules that need to be initialised correctly in your working copy.
+The easiest way to clone this repo is to clone recursively, i.e. `git clone --recurse-submodules <repo-url> <working copy name>`.
+(You can also initialise the Git submodules in your working copy with `git submodule init && git submodule update`.)

+You will probably have the best experience if you work with a unixoid operating system, even though the Makefile and Docker should also work under Windows.